shivendra-somr/SastaVilla/README.md

 ## Description

 SastaVilla is an e-commerce platform focused on promoting and selling various handmade, traditional, and ethnic products from different regions around the world.
-This project aims to create a web application that replicates the core features and functionalities of Craftsvilla.
+This project aims to create a web application that replicates the core features and functionalities of SastaVilla.

 ## Table of Contents